AdnanZamanNiloy/Monte-Carlo-Estimation-of-Pi/README.md

 - Otherwise it is outside

 Then we count:
--circle_points = number of points inside the circle
+circle_points = number of points inside the circle
--square_points = total random points generated
+square_points = total random points generated

 Since:
 (circle_points / square_points) is almost Pi / 4